Buccaneers clinch NFC South title with 9-0 win over Panthers

-The Buccaneers weren’t exactly impressive on offense with Baker Mayfield held to 137 yards in his return to Carolina, but the defense — aided by some self-inflected wounds by Carolina — did just enough to keep the Panthers off the board.
+The Buccaneers weren’t exactly impressive on offense with Baker Mayfield held to 137 yards in his return to Carolina, but the defense — aided by some self-inflected wounds by the Panthers — did just enough.

+They held the Panthers to 199 yards and 11 first downs, forced two turnovers and sacked rookie quarterback Bryce Young three times.

+“I can’t say enough about our defense,” said Mayfield, who injured his ankle on Sunday but remained in the game.
+“A lot of guys stepped up and made big plays on defense.
+Offensively we ran the ball when we needed to.
+It wasn’t a pretty win by any means and there is room for improvement.
+But now that we’re in the playoffs, we’re division champs, let’s hit the reset button and go from there.”

 The Panthers became the first NFL team since at least 1991 to fail to run a single play while leading in the fourth quarter of a game.
 Both of Carolina’s wins this season came on field goals at the end of regulation when it was trailing.

-Bryce Young finished 11 of 18 for 94 yards and the Panthers had two potential touchdowns overturned.

 The Panthers (2-15) finished with the NFL’s worst record and the franchise’s second-worst winning percentage, topping only a 1-15 season in 2001 under George Seifert.
-However, Carolina won’t get the benefit of the No. 1 overall draft pick, as that will go to the Chicago Bears as part of the trade for Young.
+However, Carolina won’t get the benefit of the No. 1 overall draft pick in 2024, as that will go to the Chicago Bears as part of the trade for Young.

+“This locker room will change,” Panthers interim coach Chris Tabor said of the upcoming offseason.

 Mayfield spent last season with the Panthers, but went 1-5 as a starter and was released midseason.
 He played through some sore ribs, and completed 20 of 32 passes.
 Rachaad White ran for 75 yards for Tampa Bay.